jhonatancruz/certificationProject/README.md

 ## Setup Steps

-**This assumes that you are using the command line and already have node and npm on your computer**
+** Warning: This assumes that you are using the command line and already have node and npm on your computer**

 ### Pre-Steps